Foundation for Food & Agriculture Research Expands Board of Directors

 Bob Stallman is a rice and cattle producer and past president of the American Farm Bureau Federation, a nonprofit membership organization with affiliates in 50 U.S. states and Puerto Rico.
 Stallman has served on numerous state and federal panels, advising on economic issues including farm and trade policy.
 He was appointed by the President to the White House Advisory Committee for Trade Policy and Negotiations and served from 2007 through 2016.

-The Directors above join the Foundation for Food and Agriculture Research Board of Directors ahead of the Foundation’s public board meeting session, taking place today in Washington.
+The Directors above join the Foundation for Food & Agriculture Research Board of Directors ahead of the Foundation’s public board meeting session, taking place today in Washington.

 “The six new Directors announced today add tremendous depth and diversity of expertise to the Food and Agriculture Research Board of Directors,” said former Agriculture Secretary Dan Glickman, Chairman of the Board.
 “I welcome the addition of these leaders in their respective fields and look forward to their contributions to the Foundation’s mission to address today’s food and agriculture challenges through unique partnerships and innovative science.”

 The new Directors join a roster of 19, including Agriculture Secretary Tom Vilsack, an ex-officio member.

 “I am pleased to have the opportunity to work with the other board members and staff of the Foundation for Food & Agriculture Research to find real solutions to the challenges facing today’s food and agriculture systems,” said Stallman.

 “My first job out of college was with an agricultural start-up company and I have been passionate about the importance of research and innovation in food and agriculture ever since,” said Cameron.
 “I look forward to helping to address opportunities and challenges in these areas though my service on the Foundation for Food & Agriculture Research Board of Directors.”